ariahuang314/ariahuang/README.md

   - File Management and Storage: Supports the uploading, storage, and organization of PDF files, generating corresponding text files for further use.
   - Database Interaction: Facilitates the storage of PDFs and their metadata in a structured database, ensuring reliable document management and retrieval.

 ### scr

+- Overview: A comprehensive data processing and analysis module set, which is designed to extract, classify, and analyze Environmental, Social and Governance (ESG) metrics from documents.
+Codes in this folder integrate database management and scoring systems to enable the effective utilization of extracted data.

+- Function:
+  - ESG Data Extraction and Processing: Extracts the key ESG metrics from semi-structured text.
+Analyzes semantic and sentiment information using various models and generates both qualitative and quantitative data.
+  - Data Integration and Analysis: Merges and processes qualitative and quantitative metrics and calculates semantic similarity.
+Also provides a basis for metric classification and analysis.
+  - Scoring and Storage: Calculates ESG scores and ratings based on scoring rules, stores the results in a database and supports further data querying and industry benchmarking.

 ### static